draxnor/FirstWebScarping/README.md

 ## MySQL database
 Database was prepared with project development in mind, where there will be multiple scrappers for multiple online shops.

-Using mysql-connector as a MySQL driver.
+Mysql-connector is used as a MySQL driver for Python.

 ### Database diagram